imrahulr/imrahulr.github.io/_posts/2018-08-01-threat-intelligence.md

 featured: true
 ---

-This work presents a big-data based statistcal modelling framework coded in python, which uses Markov Chain, Hidden Markov Model and LSTM to model diverse attack patterns and predict the next move of the intruder.
+>A big-data based statistcal modelling framework coded in python, which uses Markov Chain, Hidden Markov Model and LSTM to model diverse attack patterns and predict the next move of the intruder.

 ---